-When we do need to process this kind of personal data, it will be done with the explicit consent of the individual or based on the very strict criteria outlined by Article 9 GDPR.
+When we do need to process this kind of personal data, it will be done with the explicit consent of the individual or based on the very strict criteria outlined by Article 9 UK GDPR.

 Examples of such personal data that we may obtain include: